 APR: Total cost of the loan on an annual basis, including interest charges, annual fees, points, and other finance charges.

 Asset: Anything of monetary value, commercial or exchange value that is owned by a person or entity.

 ATM Card: A card used in an ATM (at banks or stores) for cash withdrawals, funds, transfers, and other banking services.

 Balance Transfers: The movement of the balance of one credit card account to another credit card account.
-Debt should be aware of processing time, late fees if former account is not paid on time, alternative interest rates and terms if debtor does not qualify for those advertised, requirements to maintain advertised rates, and any transfer fees.
+The debtor should be aware of processing time, late fees if the former account is not paid on time, alternative interest rates and terms if the debtor does not qualify for those advertised, requirements to maintain advertised rates, and any transfer fees.

 Cash Advance: a cash withdrawal from a credit card account.
 Such advances are NOT given a grace period.
 Instead, interest begins accruing the day the advance is made.

 Charge Card: A card that requires the balance be paid in full each month.

 Credit Card: A credit card allows you to make partial or monthly payments for purchases, but charges interest on the amount owed.
 You can also pay your balance in full to avoid interest payments.
 Banks and other card issuers set interest rates and fees.

 Credit History: The record of an individual’s credit-related activities, including credit accounts (opening date, late payments, limit, balance, type of account).
 Sometimes used interchangeably with “credit report.”

 Credit Report: The accumulation of an individual’s credit-related information, including their credit history, public record information, and credit inquiries.
 Accounts remain on the report for 7 years; Inquiries for 2 years; Most bankruptcies for 10 years.
 Also called credit record or credit history.